TheRealAnonymous008/quartz/content/details/computer science/machine learning/computer vision/The Evolution of Convolutional Neural Networks.md

 	* *Optimization is moderately easy*.
 Aspects of the design can be approximately factorized such that it is possible to infer their effect on the quantity at the outcome somewhat independently.

 # Links
-* [[$Dive into Deep Learning by Zhang, Lipton, Li and Smola|Zhang et. al Ch.
+* [[Dive into Deep Learning by Zhang, Lipton, Li and Smola|Zhang et. al Ch.
 7.1]] - for a full derivation of why we use convolutions.
-* [[$Dive into Deep Learning by Zhang, Lipton, Li and Smola|Zhang et. al Ch.
+* [[Dive into Deep Learning by Zhang, Lipton, Li and Smola|Zhang et. al Ch.
 7.6, Ch.
 8]] - for a more in depth view on all the models discussed so far.